 My friends graciously fed and watered me and provided a nice room, somehow fascinated by my half baked plans to ride to Novia Scotia's Eastern Coast.

-The following day I left late, more or less rode the width of Michigan, and rejoined I-80 somewhere South of Toledo.
+The following day I left late, and more or less rode the width of Michigan, and rejoined I-80 somewhere South of Toledo.
 Since I had left late and had encountered a horrific traffic jam caused by an equally horrible accident, I was running very late on my more or less non-existent schedule.
 I stopped at one of the omnipresent Indian owned motels which was suitably run down...and shocked when they robbed me of $80 for a room that should have gone for $40.
 Or $30.
 Cheap motels and free camping are a game I play when solo motorcycling 'shame they hadn't gotten the memo.

 Illinois, Indiana and Ohio are generally forgettable stretches of this Interstate.